LiquidGalaxyLAB/asteroids-lg-retro-gaming/README.md

 If you experience any problems, check the installation logs for any possible errors in the logs folder, there will be a file with the date of installation as it's name.

+> _To run/build the project using the CLI, you shall pass the `--no-sound-null-safety` flag, once the project uses the SSH package._

 ## 📱 App setup

 Now that the server is running, make sure the android device and the liquid galaxy are connected to the **same wi-fi** network berfore running the app.
 Once that's done, the setup is very simple.